munificent/craftinginterpreters/book/superclasses.md

     If Lox was your language, how would you address this, if at all?
 If you would change the language, implement your change.

-2. Our copy-down inheritance optimization is only valid because Lox does not permit you to modify a class's methods after its declaration.
+2. Our copy-down inheritance optimization is valid only because Lox does not permit you to modify a class's methods after its declaration.
 This means we don't have to worry about the copied methods in the subclass getting out of sync with later changes to the superclass.

-    Other languages like Ruby *do* allow classes to be modified after the fact.
+    Other languages, like Ruby, *do* allow classes to be modified after the fact.
 How do implementations of languages like that support class modification while keeping method resolution efficient?

 3. In the [jlox chapter on inheritance][inheritance], we had a challenge to